 - Be inspected, approved and registered by the City before they can be filled with water.
 Further inspections will be carried out within a four-year period; and

 - Swimming pool pumps and filtration equipment should be suitably located (as far away as possible for neighbouring properties) in order to minimise noise impacts on neighbours.

 It is the owner/occupier’s responsibility to ensure that the safety barrier is compliant, operating and maintained at all times.

-Please refer to the Building Commission’s fact sheet - Thinking of installing a swimming pool or spa? for information about pool fencing regulations and the building approvals process for new swimming pools/spas and safety barriers.
+Please refer to the Building Commission’s website for information about pool fencing regulations and the building approvals process for new swimming pools/spas and safety barriers.